 Illinois horsemen are committed to re-homing our horses when they retire from racing at Arlington Park or Hawthorne Racecourse.
-Galloping Out provides funding for the rescue, care, rehabilitation and retraining ofthoroughbred race horses.
+Galloping Out is an accredited organization that provides funding for the rescue, care, rehabilitation and retraining of thoroughbred race horses.

 The Illinois Thoroughbred Horsemen’s Association created Galloping Out in cooperation with the Chicago-area tracks.
 The program, is a 501(c)(3) Not-For-Profit Illinois corporation, which began in April 2010 with ITHA Board Member Nate Ruffolo as the founding President.
 Galloping Out continues as an arm of the ITHA.

-The program is funded by the ITHA and charitable contributions (which may be tax deductible), and is supported by Arlington International Racecourse and Hawthorne Race Course.
+The program is funded by the ITHA, Arlington Park Race Track, Hawthorne Race Course and charitable contributions (which may be tax deductible).

-We marked the program’s fourth anniversary in 2014, and are proud to report we have re-homed more than 100 thoroughbreds.
+We marked the program’s eighth anniversary in 2018, and are proud to report we have re-homed more than 200 thoroughbreds.